chaplinjs/chaplin-auth/README.md

 ![Chaplin](http://s3.amazonaws.com/imgly_production/3401027/original.png)

 # Chaplin Service Providers
+In common.js.
+If you want to use AMD, you’ll need to slightly change stuff.

 ## Usage
-1. Clone the repository to your application `lib/services` directory.
+1. Copy `controllers/session_controller` to your app and init session controller in application class (`new SessionController()`).
+2. Copy all included `lib`, `models` and `views` to your directories.
-2. Add providers to your `SessionController`, like this:
+3. Add providers to your `SessionController`, like this:

     ```coffeescript
     class SessionController extends Controller